Xenometon/Ultron-AI/README.md

 You can assign more functions by yourself, has fully customizable code.  🔥
 <br>
 <br>
-⮞ Current Compatibility: Windows 10 or 10+
+⮞ Current Compatibility: Windows only, [10 or 10+]
 <br>
 <br>